xinqiao123/xinqiao123.github.io/_pages/about.md

 *<font color=red> News! </font>* My paper "WaveTransNet: A Transformer-Based Network for Global Significant Wave Height Retrieval From Spaceborne GNSS-R Data" has been accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS).

 *<font color=red> News! </font>* My paper "A Hybrid CNN-Transformer Network for Global Ocean Wind Speed Retrieval From GNSS-R Data" has been accepted to IEEE/MTS OCEANS 2024 in Halifax.
-I look forward to seeing you there in September!
+Look forward to seeing you there in September!

 *<font color=red> News! </font>* Received [Chinese Government Award for Outstanding Self-financed Students Abroad (2023)](https://en.wikipedia.org/wiki/Chinese_government_award_for_outstanding_self-financed_students_abroad), 2024.